 At first the guy came over and told me about it, we agreed on a 50/50 split for the bill.
 I got a money order took it over the next day and he decided some the posts are on my side I'm responsible.
 Everything I've seen online in forums or blogs says check the survey, and Who's ever...
 Read more »

 I suggest that you do the survey.
 The survey will determine the ownership of the fence by statute of limitation or land ownership.
 It is nice to work thing out amicably, but if you can't then the first option will be best.

 Assaulted in march but no info on court date or what to do if i want to press charges. online search shows TRAFFIC ATTY PRE TRIAL: 5/11/2017 8:30 AM.
 Do i show up for this?
 How do i know where to show up?

 An assault is a criminal act.
 Assault cases are handled by the District Attorney's office.
 In most cases the Court's coordinator set dates for hearing.
 If you want to press charges the first step is to file a complaint with the local police department.
-The Police Department will contact the...Read more »
+The Police Department will...Read more »

 If a family member does not have legal custody, meaning any rights of conservatorship, then contact the nearest Constable Office for assistance to get back your child.
 If a family member receive your child through CPS (child protective service) there may be an order issued by the Court.
 In other...Read more »